-The use of hose to wash coaches, omnibuses, wagons, railway cars or other vehicles or horses, cannot no permitted.
+The use of hose to wash coaches, omnibuses, wagons, railway cars or other vehicles or horses, cannot ne perrailway cars or other vehicles or horses, cannot be permitted.

 No horse-troughs or norse-watering fixtures will be permitted in the street or on the sidewalk, except upon a license or permit taken out for that purpose.
 All licenses or permits must be annually renewed on the first of May.
 Such fixtures must be kept in good order and the water not allowed to drip or waste by overrunning the sidewalk or street, or to become dangerous in winter by freezing in and about such troughs or fixtures.

-No hydrant will be permitted on the sidewalk or in the front area, and any hydrant standing in a yard or alley, attached to any dwelling or building, must not be left running when not in actual use, and it the drip or waste from such hydrant freezes and becomes dangerous in winter, the supply will be shut off in addition to the penalty of five dollars imposed.
+No hydrant will be permitted on the sidewalk or in the front area, and any hydrant standing in a yard or alley, attached to any dwelling or building, must not be left running when not in actual use, and if the drip or waste from such hydrant freezes and becomes dangerous in winter, the supply will be shut off in addition to the penalty of five dollars imposed.